Homeschool Records: What You Need to Know for Success

 There are multiple ways to organize all of this information.
 A binder and page protectors work really well, or you can simply store documents in a file on your computer (just make sure you have it backed up!).
 You could even use a file box to store artifacts from your kids each year.

-If you use your computer to create a digital portfolio, this has the benefit of being able to include audio files if you’d like (think a recording of your child playing an instrument, or reciting poetry), and you can easily add photos of your children during their school day, or take pictures of completed projects.
+If you use your computer to create a digital homeschool portfolio, this has the benefit of being able to include audio files if you’d like (think a recording of your child playing an instrument, or reciting poetry), and you can easily add photos of your children during their school day, or take pictures of completed projects.

 Your overall goal is to show a variety of work that represents the progress your child has made over the school year.
 Plus, having this portfolio will be fun to look back on for both you and your kids!